briatte/dsr/README.md

   - Setting the working directory
   - Doing so by using RStudio project files: `.Rproj`
   - The Files and Plots panes
+  - Executing code down to a given line: `Ctrl-Alt-B`
 - More R syntax essentials
   - Code spanning multiple lines, and pipes: `%>%`, `|>`
+  - R objects and types
   - Data frames, variables and values
   - R has many packages and sub-syntaxes: base, `{tidyverse}`, `{ggplot2}`, etc.
-  - Executing code down to a given line: `Ctrl-Alt-B`

 <!-- `>` __[Slides][s2]__   -->
 `>` __[Readings][r2]__